 Dr. Harout Khanjian is a second generation Armenian American, and is the founder and clinical director of California Eye Center, Los Angeles.
 He was born in Haverhill, Massachusetts and raised in Pasadena, California.
 He received his Bachelor of Arts degree in Biology at California State University, Northridge.
 He then attended Western University of Health Sciences, College of Optometry, in Pomona, California where he earned his doctorate degree in Optometry in May 2013.
 During this time period, he received several scholarships including Walmart Project Foresight and HOYA Vision.

 Dr. Khanjian has authored numerous publications in various fields, particularly Glaucoma, and presented at multiple national conferences, notably, the American Academy of Optometry, American Optometric Association, Experimental Biology and the American Society for Cell Biology.
 Since 2014, Dr. Khanjian has served as an adjunct clinical preceptor for the College of Optometry, and has been awarded “Excellence in Teaching” in 2014, 2015, 2016, 2017, 2018, and 2019.
 His commitment to advancing the arts and sciences of vision through research earned him the prestigious “America’s Best Optometrist” award for 2015 and 2016 by the Consumers’ Research Council of America.
-In 2018 and 2019, Dr. Khanjian was recognized as one of the “Top Doctors” in Los Angeles by Pasadena Magazine and then by Los Angeles Magazine “LA’s Top Doc’s” in 2020.
+In 2018 and 2019, Dr. Khanjian was recognized as one of the “Top Doctors” by Pasadena Magazine and then by Los Angeles Magazine “LA’s Top Doc’s” in 2020.
 Currently, he sponsors his annual “Dr. Harout Khanjian Scholarship Award” that is awarded to a College of Optometry student that demonstrates academic excellence while maintaining a balance between demanding personal and professional commitments.